Did you know Muskegon, Michigan is the birthplace of the snowboard?

 Muskegon Community College hosted the very first “World” Snow Surfing Competition a few years later in 1968.
 Winter sport enthusiasts came from across the country to compete on the hill located at the Blockhouse.
 Over 300 competitors and spectators cheered on as Sally Waite and Ted Slater were named the world’s first Snowboarding champions.

-The competition changed it's name to “National Snurfing Contest" in 1975.
-The last championship event was held on January 26, 1985 at the Pando Ski Area in Rockford, MI.
+The competition changed its name to “National Snurfing Contest" in 1975.
+The last championship event was held on January 26, 1985, at the Pando Ski Area in Rockford, MI.
 In 1998, Snowboarding became an official sport at the Winter Olympic Games in Nagano, Japan.

 We are Pretty Proud of That!